-New developments within the Development Boundary should provide improved bus stop facilities.
+New developments within the Development Boundary should assess their ability to contribute towards improved bus stop facilities.

-To ensure improved use of the bus stops there will be an expectation that the nearest bus stops will be brought up to a good standard, including, in consultation with the Parish Council, provision of a shelter.
+To ensure improved use of the bus stops developers should assess their ability to contribute towards works that would ensure that the nearest bus stops will be brought up to a good standard.

-COMMUNITY ASPIRATION CA7: COMMUNITY AND VOLUNTARY TRANSPORT
+COMMUNITY ASPIRATION CA13 - COMMUNITY AND VOLUNTARY TRANSPORT